vseryakov/alpinejs-app/README.md

    - URL: https://host/app/name/param1/...

    All parts from the path and query parameters will be placed in the `params` object.

+   The `.html` extention will be stripped to support extrernal loading but other exts will be kept as is.

 ### DOM utilities